theweebcoders/CommercialBreaker/README.md

 ### Additional Features

-- [ ] Make "Toonami" varible so it can be changed to whatever you want eg Disney Channel
+- [x] Make "Toonami" varible so it can be changed to whatever you want eg Disney Channel
+    - [ ] Do more testing but allow this to be adjusted in the gui along with IMDB URL

 ### Documentation & Compatibility